rodrihgh/rodrihgh.github.io/_projects/music-math.md

   path: "music-scales.ipynb"
 ---

-Musical notes, scales and chords are ruled by mathematical laws.
+Musical is ruled by mathematical laws.
-You can of course stare at the cold numbers to get a sense for this, but it is actually much more fun to play around and listen to them.
+Staring at the numbers was not enough for me though, so I have coded a tool to actually listen to it.

 <!--more-->

-**Warning** <i class="fas fa-exclamation-triangle"></i> Project under construction.
-{: .notice--warning}

 ## <i class="fas fa-palette"></i> Music theory goes interactive